-A Quick Guide To Noopept | Nootropics Review
+A Quick Guide to Noopept

-The relatively unknown little cousin to Modafinil or Adderall, Noopept is generally seen as a low-cost and high-potency pharmaceutical nootropic.
+Noopept, commonly mistaken as a member of the Racetam family, was first developed in Russia in 1996.
+The relatively unknown little cousin to modafinil or Adderall, Noopept is generally seen as a low-cost and high-potency pharmaceutical nootropic.

 We asked our team of nootropic experts to research Noopept ingredients, legality, side-effects, reviews, price, dosage and alternatives.

-Full name N-Phenylacetyl-L-prolylglycine ethyl ester, Noopept works by increasing the amount of acetylcholine that can reach the brain.
+Full name N-Phenylacetyl-L-Prolylglycine ethyl ester, Noopept works by increasing the amount of acetylcholine that can reach the brain.

 It also helps grow neurotrophins - proteins in our brain that builds and repair neurons.